Cross-pollination is when pollen from one plant variety fertilizes flowers of another variety, usually within the same species.

 - For example, butternut and red kuri will result in fertile fruit.
 The new fruit, if grown from seed, will resemble a mix of both.
 It will be a new squash hybrid.

-- Most types of citrus are hybrid.
+- Most of the citrus varieties are hybrids.

 In a way, hybridization is a successful cross-pollination between two different species.